CARTAvis/carta-protobuf/docs/index.rst

 Description

-Sets which spectral profile data needs to be streamed to the frontend when the region is updated
+:blue:`Sets which spectral profile data needs to be streamed to the frontend when the region is updated`

 .. _fields-23: